crypto-org-chain/chain-docs/docs/wallets/mainnet-address-generation.md

 Desktop wallet is in beta testing.
 Please be aware of the [potential risks](https://github.com/crypto-com/chain-desktop-wallet#warning) of using it in mainnet.
 You should run it only on a trusted, safe and offline computer and always verify the mnemonic words before using the address.
 :::

 #### Step 1.
-Open the application and click "Get Started" to setup an application password.
+Open the application and click "Get Started" to set up an application password.

 <img src="./assets/mainnet-address-generation/desktop-get-started.png" />